Videles/PhalconTime/README.md

 # PhalconTime Application

-PhalconTime is a timekeeping tool that helps you keep track on hours spend on clients en projects.
+PhalconTime is a timekeeping tool that helps you track hours spend on clients and projects.

 Please write me if you have any feedback.